 Andrew Fenelon is a sociologist and demographer studying health disparities, population health, policies and health, and methods.
 He is an Assistant Professor in the Department of Health Services Administration in the School of Public Health at the University of Maryland.
 Dr. Fenelon's research has examined race/ethnic and socioeconomic differences in health in the United States, immigrant health and mortality, and cigarette smoking's impact on US life expectancy.
 Dr. Fenelon's current research addresses the effects of HUD housing assistance on health, health care access, and neighborhood attainment in the US using the recent linkage of HUD administrative records to the National Health Interview Survey and the National Health and Nutrition Examination Survey.
-This work highlights the significant health and economic benefits of receiving housing assistance and demonstrates for social policies to levereage the social determinants of health to reduce health disparities.
-Dr. Fenelon's work has appeared in Social Science & Medicine, Demography, International Journal of Epidemiology, the American Journal of Public Health, Health Affairs and JAMA among other outlets.
+This work highlights the significant health and economic benefits of receiving housing assistance and demonstrates the potential for social policies to leverage the social determinants of health to reduce health disparities.
+Dr. Fenelon's work has appeared in Social Science & Medicine, Demography, the Journal of Health and Social Behavior, the American Journal of Public Health, Health Affairs and JAMA among other outlets.
 He is also a faculty associate at the Maryland Population Research Center.

 PhD., Sociology and Demography, University of Pennsylvania, 2012